-We can also refer to the notion of the modular mind, discussed earlier in this chapter.
+We can also refer to the notion of the modular mind, discussed in Chapter 2.
 If, indeed, our behaviour is prompted by the postulated modules, then it seems logical that the information we gain through that behaviour will be processed by what is, at the time, the dominant module or network.